Intervention/docs/image/v3/basics/meta-information.md

 ## Exif Information

 Currently Intervention Image is only able to read Exif information.
-The possibility to change certain information blocks is not implemented.
+The possibility to write Exif data blocks is not implemented.

 ### Reading Exif Information